suiunbaevb/Online-Judge-Solutions/README.md

 # UVA Online Judge Solutions

 This repository contains my solutions to a variety of algorithmic problems from the [UVA Online Judge](https://onlinejudge.org/)
+It was my private folder, that was recommitted to a public repository
 ## 📁 Folder Structure

 All solutions are stored in the `oj/` folder and written in **C++**.